jfellien/azure-functions-extensions-domaineventstreams/README.md

 # Azure Functions Extensions DomainEventStream

 A simple to use Custom Binding for Azure Functions which represents a Domain Event Stream.
-The Stream can be stored in a CosmosDB or coming in a later release SQL Server or Table Storage.
-Only by set up the connection string the storage will be used.
+The Stream can be stored in a CosmosDB or MS SQL Server, only by set up the connection string the storage will use.

 ## How to use